KomodoPlatform/NotaryNodes/season6/candidates/strob/README.md

 <br>

 ## STROB HARDWARE
 I use the best hardware for the task no matter the price.
-I have many servers ready in NA at home (with UPS and 2 different 1GBPS connections) and in many different data centers.
-In SH I have accounts in many different data centers too.
+I am always ready with accounts in dozens of data centers in my nodes regions ready to go if needed.
 So I am always ready for a plan B if any problem happen I will have no downtime.

 Example: Intel Xeon W-2145, 1TB NVME drive, 4x RAM 32768 MB DDR4 ECC reg (128GB total)